sciZer0/7/v/README.md

 ### About Blockchain Technology

-The main point of blockchain technology is to allow people to build permissionless ownership systems that are highly-sustainable – meaning whose pre-programmed works are extremely-hard, at best impossible, to harm or stop.
+The main point of blockchain technology is to allow people to build permissionless ownership systems that are secure – meaning whose pre-programmed works are extremely-hard, at best impossible, to harm or stop.

 Specifically, to build permissionless ownership systems about storing and transferring tokens (values).

 That's it.

-The only way for a blockchain to be permissionless and highly-sustainable is to simultaneously,
+The only way for a blockchain to be permissionless and highly-secure is to simultaneously,

 * (1) use the public-private key pair authentication mechanism